 - Mood swings

 Other symptoms reported by women include dry/cotton mouth, thirst and hunger, stomach cramps, diarrhea, elevated basal body temperature, cramps in the pelvic area, gassy stomach, acne and pimples, hot flashes, general malaise, shortness of breath, etc.

 What to do and not to do

 Once the woman has been inseminated or the embryo transferred to her uterus, there is nothing left she can do but to wait for the moment when she is able to take a pregnancy test.
-To sum up, this period is often an emotional roller-coaster for the intended parents.
+To sum up, this period is often an emotional roller-coaster for the future parents.

 The following are some tips to survive the 2WW: